-There are two trailheads for the loop: one located at the end of N. Collister Drive in the Collister neighborhood in Boise, and the other at N. Cartwright Road, which is close to the Hidden Springs planned community.
+There are two trailheads for the loop: one located at the end of North Collister Drive in the Collister neighborhood in Boise, and the other at North Cartwright Road, which is close to the Hidden Springs planned community.

 When you’re done exploring the hikes highlighted below, check out the interactive Ridge to Rivers trail map for other great options, as well as helpful reminders on trail etiquette – for instance, when to give the right-of-way to others and why it’s best to stay off of muddy trails.

 Originally published in Sept 2020, updated Dec 2021.

 Lisa is a top Idaho Realtor and creator of WeKnowBoise.com.
 Whether buying or selling a home, we provide full-service real estate solutions dedicated to helping our clients achieve their goals.
 From Southeast Boise to the North End, up to Eagle and west to Meridian, or right in the middle of the Boise Bench and downtown - We Know Boise.

 Local Real Estate